Courage-1984/Dataset-Forge/docs/troubleshooting.md

 - **How do I get help or report a bug?**
   Open an issue on GitHub or contact the project maintainer.

+- **How do I create a standalone zsteg.exe executable?**
+  Use the OCRAN method described in [Special Installation Instructions](special_installation.md).
+This creates a self-contained executable that doesn't require Ruby to be installed on the target system.

+- **Why does my zsteg.exe show side-by-side configuration errors?**
+  This is a common issue with the original OCRA.
+Use the newer OCRAN tool instead, which properly handles native dependencies like `zlib.so` and `zlib1.dll`.

 </details>